About the Programme

 - Developed the Government’s first Islamic Finance bond

 Whatever the policy area you work in, we don’t think you can find responsibility, challenge or fulfilment like it anywhere else.
 Policy Advisers join us on permanent contracts, so provided you complete your six month probation period successfully you will remain a permanent staff member after completing the three year graduate programme.

 The HM Treasury Graduate Development Programme aims to develop policy professionals with the depth of knowledge and the breadth of experience to work across multiple policy areas and make a long term contribution to the work of government.
 Your time on the programme – and beyond – will be designed to enable you to achieve this.

 You will spend 18 months in your first posting, establishing a thorough grounding in a particular area of policy.
 At the end, we’ll move you into a second 18-month posting.
 Depending upon the needs of the department and your preferences, you could further your knowledge in your first policy area, or work in a different area to broaden your experience.

 Career development is enormously important to us.
 Typically you will be ready for promotion after completing two to three Policy Adviser postings.
-Promotions are competitive and always based on merit.
-To be successful, you'll need to be the candidate who best demonstrates the required skills and competencies.
+Promotions are always based on merit.
+To be successful, you’ll need to be the candidate who best demonstrates the required skills and behaviours.

 Responsibility, experience, support